Franjcf/Data-Science-Projects/README.rst

 If you are interested, you can find a complete report of all the findings within the associated directory.

-**Skills**: Natural Language Proccesing, Pandas, Naive-Bayes, Decision Trees, Logistic Regression, Numpy, Data Proccesing
+**Skills**: Natural Language Processing, Pandas, Naive-Bayes, Decision Trees, Logistic Regression, Numpy, Data Processing

 **Link to Notebook**: https://github.com/Franjcf/Data-Science-Projects/blob/main/sentiment_analysis_Amazon_reviews/Sentiment%20Analysis.ipynb